Are you doing mobile SEO for your business?

 ‘Time on Page’ is a crucial metric in the eyes of Google.
 Because it tells how much value a website is able to deliver and how relevant it is to a given search query.

-When your website has mobile responsive design, it’s not only simpler to navigate but is also easy on the eyes.
+When your website has a mobile responsive design, it’s not only simpler to navigate but is also easy on the eyes.
 And we all know how a better user experience is directly related to the time someone spends on your site.

 - Lower Bounce Rate